microsoft/PartsUnlimitedMRP/docs/HOL_Fault-Injection-for-Azure-IaaS-with-OMS/README.md

     }
     ```

-8. Replace `{SubscriptionId}` and `{SubscriptionId}` with your values.
+8. Replace `{TenantId}` and `{SubscriptionId}` with your values.
 You should have noted them a few steps back.
 If you haven't done so, it can be found in Azure Portal or just run `Get-AzureRMSubscription` in PowerShell to get them.

 9. Enter `$app.ApplicationId` into PowerShell windows from before.
 Replace `{clientId}` with the output of this command.
 Replace `{clientSecret}` with the password you used for creating Service Principal.